sternelee/SuperCmd/README.md

 ### 3. Build native modules

-The `dev` script does **not** compile the Swift native helpers — you need to build them once before your first run:
+The `dev` script does **not** compile the Swift native helpers — build them once before your first run:
 ```bash
 npm run build:native
 ```

-This compiles the Swift binaries (color picker, hotkey monitor, speech recognizer, window manager, etc.) into `dist/native/`.
+This compiles all Swift binaries and native Node modules into `dist/native/`.

 ### 4. Run in development mode
 ```bash
 npm run dev
 ```

-This starts:

-- TypeScript watch for main process
-- Vite dev server for renderer
-- Electron app in development mode
+This starts TypeScript watch for the main process, the Vite dev server for the renderer, and Electron in development mode.

 ### 5. Build for production
 ```bash
 npm run build
 ```

-This runs `build:main` + `build:renderer` + `build:native` in sequence.
+Runs `build:main` + `build:renderer` + `build:native` in sequence.

 ### 6. Package the app
 ```bash